 The success of his clubs increased the popularity of the gregarious owner.
 Always approachable, Dugdale was a fan favorite who usually had a kind word for the local bleacherites and took the time to talk baseball with them.
 His fellow owners and officials from other leagues respected him for a totally different reason: his commitment to the bottom line.
 Dug understood that baseball was a business, and he was in business to make money.

 While many of his players felt that he was loyal to them, others had a different perspective.
 Shad Barry resigned as manager of the Giants early in the 1912 season, citing interference by the owner in the handling of players as well as personnel decisions being made for purely economic reasons.
 In a tell-all interview in the June 13, 1912, Sporting News Barry said of his former boss, "Cut down expenses is his hit-and-run sign."

 In 1912 Dugdale began designing a new ballpark that he hoped would be the finest on the West Coast.
-He got some help in the layout from none other than Connie Mack of the Athletics, who was traveling through Seattle that winter on tour with his 1912 league champions.
+He got some help in the layout from none other than Connie Mack of the Athletics, who was traveling through Seattle that winter on tour with his team.
 The park (eventually known as Dugdale Park) was completed just prior to the end of the 1913 season.
 The all-wood structure was located at the intersection of Rainier Avenue and McLellan Street in the Rainier Valley (South Seattle) and was the first stadium on the West Coast with double-decked stands.
 It was a significant investment, with the stands alone costing $35,000 to construct, and it remained the home of Seattle baseball for the next 18 years.

 The first problems within the Northwestern League began in 1915, when Spokane, Vancouver, and Tacoma conspired to alter the schedule late in the season without notifying the other owners or the league president.
 Dugdale was furious, but powerless to prevent the collusion.
 He began to drop hints in the press that he would be open to overtures from the PCL if this kind of thing continued.